 As an auxiliary service provider to “the big redesign”, you should care for a few reasons:

 - Disrupting Peak – All industries have some peak periods through the year or at least time blocks you’d call non-peak.
 See what I’m going for here?
 Do your best to guide timelines away from your bread and butter.
 Be the realistic voice with a plan, and move things along as best you can.

-- Bandwidth Planning – Looking back at a couple years of agendas, time tracker reports, and memories, the tasks associated to the site switch come in waves.
+- Bandwidth Planning – Looking back at a couple of years of agendas, time tracker reports, and memories, the tasks associated with the site switch come in waves.
 This feast or famine can best be addressed by getting a “surge” plan in place along with identifying a non-core action item list.

 - Temporarily Obsolete – Things dragging on beyond your control is a real shame.
 Don’t get me wrong, there are times when pausing is the best play.
 But pausing everything on your end is often just the easy choice.
 Instead, leverage the lull:

 - Test on the existing site because “it’s just going to be taken down anyway”